Ktollie2/Chatbot-server/README.md

 Our roles for this project were...
 Kevin: Server side programming and roadmapping as well as research
 Shane: Client side programming and research

+Code is optimized for python 2.7 in order to run it in python 3 make sure that brackets are around data for all print functions and import SocketServer is changed to import socketserver.